soilysound/sdc-site-base/README.md

 | other        | 2.18      |
 | ***total***  | 91.1      |

+#### Legacy browser
+Browsers and devices listed here will not recieve site javascript and will be missing some functionailty.
+All text should be viewable and basic navigation functional, but design and appearence may be basic and stripped back.

 | No           | Support % |
 | :----------  | :----     |
 | IE8          | 0.52      |